Ethan-Johnson17/fs-journal/notes/05-javascript.md

 ⬆ is the same as  ⬇
 let found = cats.find(cat => cat.name === 'patches')

-'?' is used to drill safely into a complex object
+'?' is used to drill safely into a complex object to find a class that may not exist on all elements being searched

+let foundTopping = toppings.find

+Arrays use find and other methods to access elements.
+Dictionaries can access elements with name/key let foundTopping = toppingsDict[choice] <- dict method of let foundTopping = toppings.find(topping => topping.name ==choice) <- array method